-Expenditures include all costs associated with the daily operations of the schools except for programs funded for building repairs and maintenance, school construction, and debt service on bonds and other long-term debt.
-The General Funds includes federal and state restricted monies that must be expended for specific programs.
+Expenditures include all costs associated with the daily operations of the schools except for programs funded for building repairs and maintenance, school construction and debt service on bonds and other long-term debt.
+The General Fund includes federal and state restricted monies that must be expended for specific programs.

 Special Revenue Funds - The first Special Revenue Fund is the District's Building Fund.
-The Building Fund consists of monies derived from property taxes levied for the purpose of erecting, remodeling, or repairing buildings and for purchasing furniture and equipment.
+The Building Fund consists of monies derived from property taxes levied for the purpose of erecting, remodeling, or repairing buildings; and for purchasing furniture and equipment.

 The second Special Revenue Fund is the Child Nutrition Fund, a Special Revenue Fund used to account for monies derived from federal and state reimbursement and local food service collections.
-The District does not have a Child Nutrition Fund.